eliorc/riskified-vscode-theme/README.md

 ## Feedback and Contributions

 Found a bug or have a suggestion?
 Please [open an issue](https://github.com/your-github-username/riskified-vscode-theme/issues) on GitHub.
-(Please replace with your actual repository URL)

 Contributions are welcome!
 Fork the repository and submit a pull request.

 ## License

 This theme is released under the [MIT License](LICENSE).
-(You might want to add a `LICENSE` file to your project.)